PaloAltoNetworks/terraform-ansible-intro/docs/terraform-lab.md

 $ terraform apply
 ```

-Log in to the GUI of your firewall and verify that the configuration matches what you want.
+Switch browser tabs to the web UI of your firewall and verify that the configuration matches what you want.
 Again, the changes have only been made to the candidate configuration and have **not** been committed.

 ---